A home, a yard, a never-ending adventure

 Hummingbird Sage Colony

 I started with two small Hummingbird sages (Salvia spathacea) in March of last year, planting them in my native garden on the south side of the house.
 This particular spot happens to be in the shade of a pine and a large blue gum eucalyptus, two tress notorious for their ability to keep other things from growing under them.
-Fortunately, Hummingbird sage is a California native that thrives on the floor of oak forests, so the pine and eucalyptus were [keep reading...]
+Fortunately, Hummingbird sage is a California native that thrives on the floor of oak forests, so the pine and eucalyptus were no problem.
+Over the winter the sages have taken the opportunity to colonize the whole area and are now producing [keep reading...]

 Lavender Rose Texas Sage